Horsehair

 Savoir-faire

 Creating refined horsehair accessories requires masterful artistry and expertise at every step.
 In its processing, horsehair is demanding, even downright stubborn.
-The historic looms, which were developed to weave horsehair in 1884, produceonly 2.5 meters of fabric per day, making the material very rare.
+The historic looms, which were developed to weave horsehair in 1872, produceonly 2.5 meters of fabric per day, making the material very rare.
+Only two workshops in Europe continue to weave horsehair with this exceptional know-how.

 An ode to Ai

 Introducing horsehair as an unexpected accessory material fitting Albert Kriemler's passion for unique textiles, the Ai bag was unveiled in 2009.
-Each Ai bag requires hair from the tails of two horses; the name Ai translates to "love" and was chosen in honor of a famous Japanese horse.
+The name Ai translates to "love" and was chosen in honor of a famous Japanese horse.
 Another nod to the equine world paying tribute to the animals that provide the raw material for the bags.

 Discover all horsehair handbags here